Indianapolis Personal Injury Lawyer

 Fortunately, you’ll be able to pursue compensation for your losses by filing a civil lawsuit against the person or people responsible for your injuries.
 By getting in touch with a capable Indianapolis personal injury lawyer at Crossen Kooi Law, you’re taking the first step toward obtaining the compensation you need to cover the costs of your injuries.

 Your attorney will thoroughly investigate the cause of your accident and calculate the value of your damages so you can get the most out of your claim.

 Incidents That Warrant an Indianapolis Personal Injury Claim

 Our firm routinely works on personal injury cases in Indianapolis.
 While we know the ins and outs of personal injury law in Indiana, we know you may not be aware of what kinds of accidents warrant a personal injury claim.
 Some of the types of accidents we regularly handle include the following:

 - Premises Liability – Premises liability claims commonly involve slip-and-fall injuries.
-Accidents of this nature occur when a property owner fails to maintain safe conditions for guests on his or her property.
+Accidents of this nature occur when a property owner fails to maintain safe conditions for invited guests on his or her property.

 - Defective Products – If a consumer product malfunctions, causing someone attempting to use the product harm, the victim can seek compensation from various parties in the product’s chain of distribution.

 - Work and Construction Accidents – In cases where you are injured on the job, you can collect workers compensation benefits or, in some cases, file a personal injury claim.
 An injury lawyer in Indianapolis can help with both endeavors.